Deep Reinforcement Learning for Image Hashing: Experiments

 \subsubsection{Baseline experiments}

 To verify the effectiveness of action group and sequence learning strategy of deep reinforcement learning, we also conduct two baseline experiments.
 More specifically, we first set the length of the action group as 1, which implies that we train the network without action group, we denote this method as Baseline\_ng.
-We also conduct a baseline experiment without the sequence learning strategy, we replace the agent with a fully-connected layer whose dimension is the same as the hash code length and train the network by the triplet ranking loss.
+We also conduct a baseline experiment without the sequence learning strategy, where we replace the agent with a fully-connected layer whose dimension is the same as the hash code length and train the network by the triplet ranking loss.
 This layer serves as hashing layer that maps features of representation network into binary codes directly and independently.
 We denote this method as Baseline\_noseq.
-Compare the proposed DRLIH approach with Baseline\_ng, we can verify the effectiveness of action group.
-Compare our DRLIH approach with Baseline\_noseq, we can verity the effectiveness of the sequence learning strategy.
+Comparing the proposed DRLIH approach with Baseline\_ng, we can verify the effectiveness of action group.
+Comparing our DRLIH approach with Baseline\_noseq, we can verity the effectiveness of the sequence learning strategy.
 The results are shown in table~\ref{baseline}, and we can observe that compare with Baseline\_ng, our proposed DRLIH approach improves the average MAP score from 0.819 to 0.842 on CIFAR10 dataset, from 0.825 to 0.842 on NUS-WIDE dataset and from 0.781 to 0.808 on MIRFlickr dataset.
-This demonstrates the that the proposed action group method can promote the retrieval accuracy.
-Compare with Baseline\_noseq, our proposed DRLIH approach improves the average MAP score from 0.799 to 0.842 on CIFAR10 dataset, from 0.815 to 0.842 on NUS-WIDE dataset and from 0.775 to 0.808 on MIRFlickr dataset.
-This demonstrates the effectiveness of our proposed sequence learning strategy of deep reinforcement learning hashing network.
-We can also observer that Baseline\_ng has better performance than the Baseline\_noseq, which demonstrates the effectiveness of the sequential learning strategy.
-Figure~\ref{ciar10baseline},~\ref{nuswidebaseline} and~\ref{flickr25kbaseline} show the precision within hamming radius 2, precision at top $k$ returned results and precision recall curves on three datasets, we can observe that the proposed DRLIH approach outperforms two baseline methods on these three evaluation metrics.
+This demonstrates that the proposed action group method can promote the retrieval accuracy.
+Comparing with Baseline\_noseq, our proposed DRLIH approach improves the average MAP score from 0.799 to 0.842 on CIFAR10 dataset, from 0.815 to 0.842 on NUS-WIDE dataset and from 0.775 to 0.808 on MIRFlickr dataset.
+This demonstrates that we can benefit from sequence learning of deep reinforcement learning framework to promote retrieval accuracy.
+We can also observer that Baseline\_ng has better performance than the Baseline\_noseq, which further shows the effectiveness of the sequential learning strategy.
+Figures~\ref{ciar10baseline},~\ref{nuswidebaseline} and~\ref{flickr25kbaseline} show the precision within hamming radius 2, precision at top $k$ returned results and precision recall curves on three datasets, we can observe that the proposed DRLIH approach outperforms two baseline methods on these three evaluation metrics.